What types of materials are appropriate for the EngageCSEdu Collection?

 - The material employs at least one of our identified "Engagement Practices."

-- The material is directly authored by you OR is a variation on another’s open source material and appropriately credits the original author.
+- The material is directly authored by you OR is a creative variation on someone else's open source material and appropriately credits the original author.

 - The author specifies a Creative Commons license that, at the least, allows others to use the material for non-commercial purposes.